kbowers-ibm/kie-tools/packages/kie-sandbox-image/README.md

 - **path**: Populates the envelopeContent.
 - **title**: The title that will show up on the home page.
 - **extension**: The extension of the file type that you want to edit.
-- **description**: Will display a short description under the title on the home page.
+- **description**: An optional parameter that will display a short description under the title on the home page.

 Here's an example of what it should look like: